alanmynah/cheat-sheets/Docker/node-redis-example/README.md

 This is a slightly more complex example with node and redis.

+The app counts how many visits the page has got.

 Request -> Redis server -> Node app
 Request -> Redis server balances -> 3 Node apps